markoshlima/myflix-graphql/README.md

 ![alt text](https://raw.githubusercontent.com/markoshlima/myflix-graphql/main/doc/integration/Integration.png)

-In this picture we can see how simple is the architecture, basicly was created a frontend in Angular, and this frontend call both paths in graphQL and rest to get data from AWS Dynamodb.
+In this picture we can see how simple is the architecture, basicly was created a frontend in Angular and published in a AWS Cloudfront in front of AWS S3 Bucket, and this frontend call both paths in graphQL (AWS AppSync) and rest to get data from AWS Dynamodb.
 Bellow there is an image with the final frontend result, the data showed is the same, but the interface was not the same.

 ![alt text](https://raw.githubusercontent.com/markoshlima/myflix-graphql/main/doc/images/frontend-result.png)